opencredo/opencredo-couchdb/README.md

 ### CouchDbChangesPollingMessageSource
 This MessageSource uses a CouchDbChangesOperations to poll a CouchDB database for changes using the changes API.
 For every detected change, a new Message is created.
-The payload is a java.net.URI object representing the URI of the changed document.
-You can then transform this URI into a Java object by passing it through CouchDbUriToDocumentTransfromer.
+The payload is a java.net.URI object representing the URL of the changed document.
+You can then transform this URL into a Java object by passing it through CouchDbUrlToDocumentTransformer.
 Note that this object is stateful since it internally queues detected changes till it gets polled.

 ### CouchDbIdToDocumentTransformer
 A transformer that reads a CouchDB document from the database based on the id of the document contained in the payload of the message.

-### CouchDbUriToDocumentTransfromer
+### CouchDbUrlToDocumentTransformer
-A transformer that reads a CouchDB document from the database based on the full URI of the document contained in the payload of the message.
+A transformer that reads a CouchDB document from the database based on the full URL of the document contained in the payload of the message.

 ### CouchDB Operations Support